lithium-powered/CS162_group/doc/project3.md

 ```

 ### Algorithms:
-We first malloc memory for 64 list_elem_block instances.
+We first malloc memory for an array which holds 64 cache_elem.
 We then use this list as the cache.
 We replace block_read and block_write with our own functions that will check the cache for blocks before going into disk to get them.
 We should have a lock for each individual cached block so that other processes can?t access the block when it is being written to.
 We also implement write back by only writing to disk when we evict a block from the cache.

 ### Synchronization:
 We obviously need synchronization for the cache.
-We will need locks on the blocks to make sure 2 threads aren?t writing to the block at the same time.
+We will need locks on the blocks to make sure 2 threads aren't writing to the block at the same time.

+Put a lock on the entire cache (will think about using more efficient implementation later).

 ### Rationale:
 Can't have a lock on the whole cache or else there will be performance issues.
 Next best thing is to lock on cache elements.

 ## Task 2: